BrokenDuck/QuantumTM/README.md

 # QuantumTM
-Repo to store the code for my TM
+Repository to store the code and document about my student graduation paper.